-You may not consider a seller inspection to be a worthy expense before you sell your home, since buyers will want their own inspections anyway and it could cost you time and money if an expensive issue crops up.
+You may not consider a seller inspection to be a worthy expense before you sell your home, since you may be in a hot market and it could cost you time and money if an expensive issue crops up.
 However, in today's market, the reality is that a seller inspection from a qualified HouseMaster home inspector is quickly becoming the norm, if not a necessity.
-The following are the top three home inspection tips you need to know when determining whether a seller inspection is in your best interest—and how it can help smooth the way to a quick sale:
+The following are the top three home inspection tips you need to know when determining whether a seller inspection is in your best interest—and how it can help smooth the sale:

 1. It Will Justify Your Position

-Some sellers may have an inflated view of what their home is worth, even when presented with comparable homes to review.
+Some sellers may not know what their home is worth, even when presented with comparable homes to review.
 One of the best home inspection tips is to justify your listing price through a seller inspection.
 With these results in hand, you'll feel confident that you're asking for the best price based on the condition of your home, and buyers will feel reassured that what they see is what they'll get.

 A seller inspection often prompts buyers to make an offer on a home without a home inspection condition, especially in a hot market in which multiple offers are likely.
 It also shows buyers you're serious about selling and helps you list your home's assets and updates, all of which strengthen your home's selling power.

 2. It Will Let You Keep the Upper Hand